Canada’s development assistance in Jordan

-Jordan’s relatively secure environment makes it a hub for the delivery of Canada’s programs in the Middle East—it plays a critical role in supporting Canada’s response to the Syrian crisis.
+Jordan’s relatively secure environment makes it a hub for the delivery of Canada’s programs in the Middle East: it plays a critical role in supporting Canada’s response to the crises in the region.

 Children and youth